Jamie Brown

 Biography

-Jaime Brown, BA, LYL, works with Dr. Carolyn Lauckner as a research program manager in the Center for Health Equity Transformation to support high quality research.
+Jaime Brown, BA, LYL, works with Dr. Carolyn Lauckner as a research program manager in the Center for Health, Engagement, and Transformation to support high-quality research.
 She manages the day-to-day operations at every step of the research process.
 From the beginnings of a project—grant development and pulling together resources—to its mid-stages—IRB protocol submission and maintenance, recruiting participants, and overseeing data collection—to the final phases of a project—manuscript and presentation preparation.
-Jaime has over 20 years of experience in NIAAA funded behavioral and health-focused research.
+Jaime has over 20 years of experience in NIAAA-funded behavioral and health-focused research.

 Angela Brumley-Shelton